noah-severyn/SC4Cleanitol/UserManual.md

 Use the **Create Script** button on the main screen to automatically create a script with all files in a chosen folder.
 Choose the folder containing the files you want to add to the script (note that contents of all sub folders within the chosen folder **will** be included), and then choose the name and location of the output script to create.

 ## Writing a script
 The scripts are simple text files composed of one or more rules, with each rule on its own line.
-There are six types of rules.
+There are seven types of rules.

 ### 1. Script Comments
 Begin the line with a semicolon `;` to create a script comment.
 These comments will not be shown to users in the output window and can be useful for personal notes documenting the script.